stoeps13/connections-doc/source/connectors/enduser/mac_desktop_file_sharing.md

 -   To copy a link to the file, select **File Actions** \> **Copy URL** to copy the link to the clipboard.
 From there, you can manually paste it into a mail message.

+    !!! note
-    **Note:** You can also share a link from the About page if you are the person who last created, modified, or locked the file.
+    You can also share a link from the About page if you are the person who last created, modified, or locked the file.
 Click your name and choose **Send link** to create a mail message.

 -   Sharing a folder makes the content available to everyone you share with.
 Special rules apply to sharing or editing files in folders.